 Ever had fun in a photo booth at a wedding, party, etc.?
 Kids enjoy photos booths just as much as grown-ups do!

 Set up a little station or just have some festive props handy.
 Easy as that!
-You can start photo-documenting your class’ back to school memories together.
+You can start photo-documenting your students’ back to school memories together.

 If you like these same photo props, you can get more info about them in this blog post.

 Many teachers even like to have a photo booth prior to the first day, at events like Meet the Teacher.
-It’s a great way to start building that positive sense of community right from the start.
+It’s a great way to start building a fun class community right from the start.